 Perfect for: The simple/budget gamer

-The beyerdynamic CUSTOM Game is an exquisite gaming headset.
-The CUSTOM Game is stylish but has the substance to back it up.
-The superb audio quality and sturdy build are in line with beyerdynamic’s world-class reputation.
+The Beyerdynamic MMX 300 is an exquisite gaming headset.
+The MMX 300 is stylish but has the substance to back it up.
+The superb audio quality and sturdy build are in line with Beyerdynamic’s world-class reputation.

 Aside from the ability to wash parts, customers can also order replacement parts.
-Clearly, beyerdynamic has longevity in mind for their customers, but the CUSTOM Game headset is excellent quality so you won’t need to worry about having to order replacement parts anytime soon.
+Clearly, Beyerdynamic has longevity in mind for their customers, but the MMX 300 headset is of excellent quality so you won’t need to worry about having to order replacement parts anytime soon.

-The beyerdynamic CUSTOM Game is quite the investment, but definitely one that is worth making.
+The Beyerdynamic MMX 300 is quite the investment, but definitely, one that is worth making.

 Perfect for: The audiophile gamer